kunjpatel1402/IT314-Project/Lab1_202001421/README.md

 - The system should be available 24x7 and down-time should be minimized.

-Q.2
+## **Q.2 Identify scope, features and non-functional aspects of the following problem.**

+**Scope:**
-Scope: It is an AI enabled tool that helps people suffering from hearing problems to be aware about sounds in their surroundings.
+- It is an AI enabled tool that helps people suffering from hearing problems to be aware about sounds in their surroundings.
 The application is made such that it has a very simple yet elegant UI to ensure that the user has a seamless experience.
 It is made with the purpose of giving physically challenged people maximum awareness of their surroundings.

-Features:
+**Features:**

 - It is a super-fast and light app that gives lightning fast notifications of surrounding sounds.